Population-level Task-evoked Functional Connectivity via Fourier Analysis: Introduction

 This paper is organized as follows.
-Section \ref{section: A New Definition of FC} proposes models for task-evoked neuronal activity and BOLD signals, respectively; based on these models, we propose a rigorous and interpretable definition of ptFC.
+Section \ref{section: A New Definition of FC} proposes models for task-evoked neural activity and BOLD signals, respectively; based on these models, we propose a rigorous and interpretable definition of the ptFC; we particularly explain the relationship between our ptFC and the ``inter-region task-related functional connectivity" proposed in \cite{bowman2008bayesian}.
+In Section \ref{section: Periodic Extension and Distributional Assumptions}, we introduce the probabilistic assumptions for estimating the ptFC.
 Section \ref{section: Estimation} presents an algorithm for estimating ptFC.
-We compare the performance of our proposed algorithm with existing approaches using simulations in Section \ref{section: simulations}.
+In Section \ref{section: simulations}, we compare the performance of our proposed algorithm with existing approaches using simulations.
 In Section \ref{section: applications}, we apply the proposed approach to estimate the ptFC during a motor task using the publicly available HCP data set.
 Section \ref{section: Conclusions and Further Discussions} concludes the paper.